Hotel Barge Cruises in Europe

 This British company has eight- and twelve-passenger barges that cruise in England,

 France, Holland, Ireland, and Scotland.
-(See our review of the company's
+(See our reviews of the company's

 Afloat in France